acanyanwu/week7/src/prob1/README.md

 ### Problem statement

 The program returns false because Employee class does not implement hashCode.
 Every time a new Employee is created, a different hashCode is generated even though they have the same attributes.
 In `List<Employee> removeDuplicates(List<Employee> employees)`, employee is used as hash key.
-Because `new Employee(String name, int salary)` creates a new hashCode every time, it is unable to properly create proper hash keys in the map.
+Because `new Employee(String name, int salary)` creates a new hashCode every time, it is stored in a different the hashmap key everytime.
 The result of this is removeDuplicates does not work properly.

 ### Solution